-Alfred died.
-He was succeeded by his son, Edward, known as Edward The Elder
+King Alfred died.
+He was succeeded by his son, Aethelflaed’s brother Edward, known as Edward The Elder

 900 (8th June)

 Aethelflaed’s brother Edward was crowned King of the Angles and Saxons.

 Aethelflaed’s husband, Aethelred of Mercia, became ill and Aethelflaed took control of Mercia.

 A group of Norsemen led by Ingimund, that had been expelled from Dublin, asked Aethelflaed’s permission to settle in the Wirral.
 She agreed that they could stay on the land.

 The Norsemen led by Ingimund that had settled in the Wirral attacked Chester but were beaten off by Aethelflaed’s forces.

 Aethelred and Aethelflaed fortified the town of Chester.
 This gave them control of the lower Dee and also a fortified, protected Burh to use as base from which to harry the Northumbrian Danes.

 Aethelflaed founded the Church of St Werburgh.
 It would later to become Chester Cathedral.

 910 (5th August)

 The combined forces of Mercia and Wessex defeated the Northumbrian Vikings.

 Aethelred of Mercia died and Aethelflaed became sole ruler of Mercia.
 She did not take the title Queen but was known as the Lady of the Mercians.
 Aethelflaed’s brother, Edward, took control of the cities of London and Oxford.